SamuelSwartzberg/flashcardifying_text_temp/math.md

 ⟮Two vertices⟯ are ⟮connected⟯ if ⟮there is a path between two vertices⟯, else ⟮s110;they are ⟮disconnected⟯.⟯ ⟮A graph⟯ is ⟮connected⟯ if ⟮every pair of vertices are connected⟯, ergo ⟮c+;sb;there is a path between any two vertices⟯, else it is ⟮c+;sb;disconnected⟯.

+#### sequences of vertices and edges

+A ⟮walk⟯ is ⟮an alternating sequence⟯ of ⟮vertices and edges⟯.
+A ⟮trail⟯ is ⟮a walk⟯ ⟮with no repeated edges⟯.
+⟮Walks⟯ and ⟮trails⟯ (but by definition not ⟮paths⟯) may be closed or open A walk or trail is closed/open the ending vertex is/is not the same vertex as the starting vertex⟯ A ⟮path⟯ is an ⟮open⟯ ⟮trail⟯ with ⟮no repeated vertices.⟯ A ⟮circuit⟯ is ⟮a closed trail⟯.
+A ⟮cycle⟯ is ⟮a circuit⟯ with ⟮no repeated vertex besides the start/end vertex⟯.
+A ⟮graph⟯ is acyclic if does not contain any cycles.
+The length of a walk/trai/path/circuit/cycle is symbolized by k.
+The ⟮length k⟯ of ⟮walks/trails/paths/circuits/cycles⟯ is counted in ⟮edges⟯.

+#### adjacent

+⟮Two vertices⟯ are ⟮adjacent⟯ if ⟮they share an edge (an edge exists between them⟯) Equivalently, ⟮two vertices⟯ are ⟮adjacent⟯ if ⟮a path/walk/trail⟯ of ⟮length 1⟯ ⟮exists between them⟯.
+⟮Two edges⟯ are ⟮adjacent⟯ if ⟮they share a vertex⟯

+##### neighborhood

+The ⟮neighborhood⟯ of ⟮a vertex⟯ is t⟮he subgraph⟯ ⟮made up of all adjacent vertices⟯ and ⟮the edges connecting it to those vertices⟯.
+The ⟮closed neighborhood of v⟯ is ⟮the neighborhood of v⟯ ⟮⁑not ⁑containing  the vertex v itself⟯ The ⟮open neighborhood of v⟯ is ⟮the neighborhood of v⟯ ⟮containing the vertex v itself⟯

+##### domination

+A dominating set D is a subset of V such that every vertex not in D is adjacent to at least one member of D.
+Ergo a dominating set is the subset of V which ensures that every vertex not in the subset is adjacent to an element of the subset

 ### subgraph

 A ⟮subgraph⟯ is a ⟮graph⟯ made up of ⟮a subset of⟯ ⟮vertices⟯ and ⟮edges⟯ of G. ⟮sb;The ⟮subset of vertices⟯ ⟮must contain⟯ ⟮all endpoints of the edges⟯.⟯
 A ⟮subtree⟯ is a ⟮subgraph⟯ of a ⟮tree⟯.
-A ⟮proper subgraph⟯ is a ⟮subgraph of the graph⟯ that ⟮is not the current graph (and analogously for subtree⟯)
+A ⟮proper subgraph⟯ is a ⟮subgraph of the graph⟯ that ⟮is not the current graph⟯

-### adjacent

-⟮Two vertices⟯ are ⟮adjacent⟯ if ⟮they share an edge (an edge exists between them⟯) Equivalently, ⟮two vertices⟯ are ⟮adjacent⟯ if ⟮a path/walk/trail⟯ of ⟮length 1⟯ ⟮exists between them⟯.
-⟮Two edges⟯ are ⟮adjacent⟯ if ⟮they share a vertex⟯ The ⟮neighborhood⟯ of ⟮a vertex⟯ is t⟮he subgraph⟯ ⟮made up of all adjacent vertices⟯ and ⟮the edges connecting it to those vertices⟯.
-The ⟮closed neighborhood of v⟯ is ⟮the neighborhood⟯ ⟮⁑not ⁑containing  the vertex v itself⟯ The ⟮open neighborhood of v⟯ is ⟮the neighborhood⟯ ⟮containing the vertex v itself⟯

-#### domination

-A dominating set D is a subset of V such that every vertex not in D is adjacent to at least one member of D.
-Ergo a dominating set is the subset of V which ensures that every vertex not in the subset is adjacent to an element of the subset

 ### trees

 #### definiton

 A ⟮tree⟯ is an ⟮undirected⟯ ⟮connected⟯ ⟮acyclic⟯ ⟮graph⟯.
-A ⟮rooted tree⟯ is ⟮a tree⟯ where ⟮one vertex has been designated the root⟯.
+A ⟮rooted tree⟯ is ⟮a tree⟯ with a ⟮root vertex⟯.
+A root vertex is a vertex which has been arbitrarily designated as the root.
+A compscitree (my term) is an ADT which is ⟮a rooted tree⟯ graph with ⟮an implied natural direction of downwards from the root⟯.

 #### direct & movement

-In comp. sci., a ⟮tree⟯ is ⟮an ADT (or data structure, if implemented⟯) which is ⟮a rooted tree⟯ with ⟮an implied natural direction of downwards from the root⟯.
 The ⟮root path⟯ is the ⟮path⟯ ⟮from a vertex to the root vertex⟯.
-The ⟮depth⟯ of ⟮a vertex⟯ in a tree (comp. sci.
-ADT) is ⟮the length of the root path⟯.
+The ⟮depth⟯ of ⟮a vertex⟯ in a tree (ADT) is ⟮the length of the root path⟯.
 Going ⟮towards⟯ ⟮vertices⟯ with ⟮greater depth⟯ is known as ⟮downward⟯, and going ⟮towarrds⟯ ⟮vertices⟯ with ⟮smaller depth⟯ is known as ⟮upwards⟯.

 #### descendants & ancestors

-A ⟮child⟯ of a vertex in a tree (comp. sci.
-ADT) is ⟮an adjacent vertex⟯ with ⟮a depth⟯ ⟮of one larger than the current vertex.⟯
-In ⟮a tree (comp. sci.
-ADT⟯) each vertex has ⟮0 - ∞⟯ ⟮child vertices⟯.
+A ⟮child⟯ vertex in a compscitree is ⟮an adjacent vertex⟯ with ⟮a depth⟯ ⟮of one larger than the current vertex.⟯ A ⟮parent vertex⟯ in a compscitree is ⟮an adjacent vertex⟯ with ⟮a depth⟯ ⟮of one less than the current vertex.⟯ In ⟮a compscitree⟯ each vertex has ⟮0 - ∞⟯ ⟮child vertices⟯.
-A vertex ⟮reachable by traversal through child vertices⟯ is ⟮a descendant vertex⟯.
+⟮a descendant vertex⟯ is a vertex ⟮reachable by traversal through child vertices⟯.
+⟮an ancestor vertex⟯ is a vertex ⟮reachable by traversal through parent vertices⟯.
-⟮A vertex without any child vertices⟯ is called ⟮external⟯/⟮outer⟯/⟮terminal⟯ vertex or ⟮leaf⟯.
+A leaf is a vertex without any child vertices.
+A leaf may also be called external/outer/terminal vertex.
+An internal vertex is a vertex with child vertices.
-⟮A vertex with child vertices⟯ is called ⟮branch⟯/⟮internal⟯/⟮inner⟯ vertex.
+An internal vertex may also be called branch or inner vertex.
-The ⟮parent of a vertex⟯ in a tree (comp. sci.
-ADT) is ⟮an adjacent vertex⟯ with ⟮a depth⟯ ⟮of one less than the current vertex.⟯
-In ⟮a tree (comp. sci.
-ADT⟯) ⟮each vertex⟯ has ⟮one⟯ ⟮parent vertex⟯.
+In ⟮a compscitree ⟮each vertex⟯ has ⟮one⟯ ⟮parent vertex⟯.
-⟮A vertex⟯ ⟮reachable by traversal through parent vertices⟯ is ⟮an ancestor vertex⟯.

 #### dimensions

 ⟮The height of a vertex⟯ is ⟮the length⟯ of ⟮the longest downward path to a vertex⟯.
-⟮The height of the root vertex⟯ is ⟮the height of the tree⟯ ⟮The amount of child vertices⟯ in a tree is ⟮the breadth of the tree⟯.
+⟮The height of the root vertex⟯ is ⟮the height of the tree⟯ ⟮the breadth of the tree⟯ is ⟮the amount of child vertices⟯ in a tree.

-#### forest
+#### tree traversal

-⟮A forest⟯ is ⟮a set of unconnected trees⟯.
+⟮Depth-first search⟯ is ⟮a tree traversal algorithm⟯ that ⟮visits⟯ ⟮children vertices⟯ ⟮before⟯ ⟮sibling vertices⟯ ⟮Breadth-first search⟯ is ⟮a tree traversal algorithm⟯ that ⟮visits⟯ ⟮sibling vertices⟯ ⟮before⟯ ⟮children vertices⟯

 #### specialized types

+##### binary tree

-A ⟮tree (comp. sci.
-ADT⟯) ⟮where any vertex has at most two child vertices⟯ is a ⟮binary tree⟯.
+a ⟮binary tree⟯ is a ⟮compscitree⟯ ⟮where any vertex has at most two child vertices⟯.

+##### search tree

-A tree (comp. sci.
-ADT) that ⟮can be used for searching⟯ is ⟮a search tree⟯.
+⟮a search tree⟯ is a compscitree that ⟮can be used for searching⟯.

-#### tree traversal
+###### traversal

-⟮Depth-first search⟯ is ⟮a tree traversal algorithm⟯ that ⟮visits⟯ ⟮children vertices⟯ ⟮before⟯ ⟮sibling vertices⟯ ⟮Breadth-first search⟯ is ⟮a tree traversal algorithm⟯ that ⟮visits⟯ ⟮sibling vertices⟯ ⟮before⟯ ⟮children vertices⟯ ⟮Depth-first search⟯ in the case of ⟮binary trees⟯ is commonly ⟮pre-order⟯, ⟮inorder⟯, or ⟮post-order⟯.
+⟮Depth-first search⟯ in the case of ⟮binary trees⟯ is commonly either ⟮pre-order⟯, ⟮inorder⟯, or ⟮post-order⟯.

 order|pattern
 ⟮Pre-order⟯|⟮Node - Left - Right⟯
 ⟮Inorder⟯|⟮Left - Node - Right⟯
 ⟮Post-order⟯|⟮Left  - Right - Node⟯

+##### forest

+⟮A forest⟯ is ⟮a set of unconnected trees⟯.

+#### applications

-#### binary search trees
+##### binary search trees

 A ⟮binary search tree⟯ is ⟮a binary tree⟯ defined by ⟮the properties⟯ of ⟮the keys⟯ of ⟮the vertices⟯ in ⟮the left and right subtrees⟯.
 In a ⟮binary search tree⟯, ⟮the key in the current vertex⟯ is ⟮larger than⟯ ⟮the key in any vertices in the left subtree⟯.